-Information about the batch system (SLURM)
+Information about the batch system (SLURM) 3

 Overview 3

 Available Partitions 3

 Remark about environment 3

 An introductory example 4

 From a shell on a node 4

 Running directly from the front ends 4

 Batch script 5

 Heterogeneous jobs 5

 Heterogeneous jobs with MPI communication across modules 6

 Workflows 7

 slurm_workflow Library 11

-Submitting jobs to alternative modules 12

 Information on past jobs and accounting 12

 FAQ 12

 Is there a cheat sheet for all main Slurm commands?
 12

 Why's my job not running?
 12

 How can I check which jobs are running in the machine?
-13
+12

 How do I do chain jobs with dependencies?
-13
+12

 How can check the status of partitions and nodes?
-13
+12

 Can I join stderr and stdout like it was done with -joe in Torque?
 13